DelNov/T-Flows/readme.md

 ```
 and from there on you can invoke them with simple ```./Convert``` and ```./Process```.

-### On dual grids
+### On polyhedral grid <a name=#test_cases_lid_driven_dual></a>

 During the conversion process outlined above, you were asked if you wanted to created a dual grid which we simply skipped.
 In this section, we will show you what is behind it.
-In order to run this case, please go to the directory ```[root]/Tests/Manual/Lid_Driven_Cavity/Dual``` where you will find the following files:
+In order to run this case, please go to the directory ```[root]/Tests/Manual/Lid_Driven/Dual``` where you will find the following files:
 * ```lid_dual.geo```
 * ```convert.scr````